2.3 Dignity, Choice, Refusal, and Grievances

 PauseStop the task and keep your tone calmPrevent force and escalation

-ClarifyAsk a short, respectful question about the reasonFind pain, fear, timing, or misunderstanding
+ClarifyAsk one short, respectful question about the reasonFind pain, fear, timing, or a misunderstanding

 OfferGive a safe alternative within the care planPreserve choice and cooperation

-ProtectWatch for immediate safety risksPrevent harm while respecting rights
+ProtectWatch for immediate safety riskPrevent harm while respecting the right

-ReportTell the nurse and document per facility policyMake sure the care team can respond
+ReportTell the nurse and document per facility policyLet the care team respond and adjust the plan

 On exam questions, choose the answer that respects the resident's choice and brings the nurse into the situation when needed.
-Wrong answers often force care, ignore the refusal, use threats, or let the CNA make a nursing decision alone.
+Wrong answers typically force care, ignore a refusal, use threats or bargaining, retaliate, or have the CNA making a nursing decision alone.
+When two answers both seem respectful, pick the one that also reports the situation so the care team can follow up — respect plus reporting beats respect alone.

 Test Your Knowledge